-The Company currently has orders and is also accepting new orders with deposits for the Beach Prism product, and the Company is working with the states of Virginia, Maryland and New Jersey to secure approval of each state's environmental agency.
-Such approval is meeting resistance from the environmental agencies, however, the Company believes approval will be forthcoming.
+The Company currently has orders and is also accepting new orders with deposits for the Beach Prism product, and the Company is working with the states of Virginia and Maryland to secure approval of each state's environmental agency.
+Each project must apply for approval by the appropriate state to obtain a permit to install the Beach Prism.
+Such approvals are meeting resistance from the environmental agencies, however, the Company believes approval will be forthcoming.
 In 2011, the Company installed its first Beach Prism protection on Virginia's Chesapeake Bay shoreline.